afdinalbtb/demo-repo/README.md

 3. To create new branch, use `git checkout -b <branch name>`
 4. To merge branch update to main branch, use `git merge <branch name>`
 5. Optional: we can also push local branch to new branch on github by `git push -u <branch name>`
+6. With this you can also make a pull-request